-The wide range of Technology courses on offer are inspiring, rigorous and practical subjects, which prepare you to live and work in the modern designed and made world.
-They are not simply craft subjects but sophisticated, comprehensive subjects incorporating modern technologies.
-With the current skill shortages in the creative, manufacturing and engineering industries there are many job opportunities in these areas, making these courses valuable subjects for young people to study as they can lead onto a whole range of career options at different levels.
-The many possible career progression and training routes from our courses include A level, Level 3 courses and degree courses, but they can also be used as preparation for related apprenticeships and vocational courses beyond main school.
+The wide range of Technology courses on offer are inspiring, rigorous, and practical subjects, which can prepare you to live and work in our modern designed and made world.
+They are no longer simply craft subjects but comprehensive subjects incorporating modern design issues and technologies.
+With the current skill shortages in the creative, manufacturing and engineering industries there are many job opportunities in these areas, making these courses valuable subjects for young people to study leading onto a whole range of career options at different levels.
+Career progression and training routes beyond school can include both A level, Level 3 courses and degree courses, and apprenticeships and vocational courses.